-The inner lining of the esophagus is known as the mucosa.
-It is called squamous mucosa when the top layer is made up of squamous cells.
-Squamous cells are flat cells that look similar to fish scales when viewed under the microscope.
-Most of the esophagus is lined by squamous mucosa.
+Normally, the inner lining of the esophagus (mucosa) is made up mainly of squamous cells.
+Squamous cells are flat cells that look like fish scales when viewed with a microscope.

-No. Reactive changes do not mean that you will get cancer.
-Still, the process that is causing the reactive changes needs to be treated so that the esophagus can heal and the lining can go back to normal.
+Having reactive changes in your esophagus does not mean that you will get cancer.
+Still, the process that is causing the reactive changes needs to be treated so the esophagus can heal and the lining can go back to normal.

-Reflux means regurgitation of the stomach contents up into the esophagus.
-It can cause heartburn.
-The contents of the stomach contain acid, and when the esophagus is exposed to the acid over a long time it can injure its squamous lining.
-This causes certain changes that the pathologist can see under the microscope.
+As noted above, when stomach contents back up into the esophagus, it is called reflux.
+The contents of the stomach contain acid, and when the esophagus is exposed to the acid over a long time it can damage its squamous lining.
+This causes certain changes that the pathologist can see with a microscope.

 Inflammation can be caused by acid from the stomach or by infection.
-The most common cause of infection is the bacteria Helicobacter pylori (also known as just H. pylori).
-When the stomach gets infected with this bacteria, it can cause problems like gastritis (irritation of the stomach) and stomach ulcers.
+The most common cause of infection is the bacteria Helicobacter pylori (also known as just H pylori).
+When the stomach gets infected with H pylori, it can cause problems like gastritis (irritation of the stomach) and stomach ulcers.

 If you have these types of changes, your doctor will talk to you about possible treatment options.